-In the focus group and open response survey questions, many students reflected on GHP's social impact, noting that it allowed them to practice or acquire new social skills, interact with a diverse population that differs from their peers during the regular school year, and share and learn new ideas from people with both similar and differing interests.
-Over 96% of students reported that social interaction with their peers enhanced their GHP experience.
+In the focus group and open response survey questions, many students reflected on GHP's social impact, noting that it allowed them to practice or acquire new social skills, interact with a diverse population that differs from their peers during the regular school year and share and learn new ideas from people with both similar and differing interests.
+Over 98 percent of students reported both that social interaction with their peers enhanced their GHP experience and that they met peers at GHP who made them feel welcomed.
+Over 99 percent of students stated that they made new friends at GHP.

 GHP also offers students the opportunity to attend easily accessible and free counseling sessions.
-All students reported that they were aware of the counselors, and approximately 20% of students reported that they used the counseling services at least once during the program.
+Over 98 percent of students reported that they were aware of the counselors, and approximately 21 percent of students reported that they used the counseling services at least once during the program.
 Eighty percent of students who used counseling services stated that the GHP counselors were helpful resources.
-The open responses were also overwhelmingly positive, indicating that students appreciated the free service, counselors' availability, and the ability to talk and share with a professional when needed.
+The open responses were also largely positive, indicating that students appreciated the free service, counselors' availability, and the ability to talk and share with a professional when needed.